Car Review

 How fast will it charge?

-The e-308 SW will max out at 100kW charging, which is solid if unspectacular.
+The E-308 SW will max out at 100kW charging, which is solid if unspectacular.
 But it’ll get you from 20 per cent to 80 per cent charge in 30 minutes.

 On a 7kW home charger it’ll do the same in a whisker under 4.5 hours and it’ll take nearly 15 hours on a domestic wall socket.
 The onboard charger is actually rated at 11kW if you can find a decent three-phase AC socket.
-A good feature for winter is that all e-308 SWs come with a heat pump as standard, which helps efficiency when the weather is cold.

 How fast will it drive?